-The downsides to this plan are the annual fees on Amex cards, more limited acceptability than a Visa and the lack of the £10,000 Hilton HHonors Gold status upgrade and the 2,500 point bonus for your first four stays.
+The downsides to this plan are the annual fees on Amex cards, more limited acceptability than a Visa and the lack of the £10,000 Hilton HHonors Gold status upgrade (albeit Amex Platinum will soon offer this too) and the 2,500 point bonus for your first four stays.

 It is difficult to argue that this is most generous sign-up benefit currently offered on any Visa or MasterCard in the travel sector.
 If you maximise the use of your free night you will receive a hotel room worth £250+ and the £750 qualifying spend to trigger it is very low.
 The lack of an annual fee makes this an even better deal.

 On-going earning is less interesting.
 If you are careful about where you redeem, you may still get 0.5p per Hilton point, so 1% of your spend back.
 However, unless you collect Hilton HHonors points from other sources, you will struggle to get enough for a free night.
 The 2,500 extra Hilton points for each of your first four stays after getting the card is a decent bonus.

 The free upgrade to Hilton Silver gives few practical benefits.
 Gold status for £10,000 spend seems a lot, but it depends on your personal Hilton stay pattern and the benefits (free breakfast, upgrade) are decent.

 The application form for the Hilton HHonors Platinum Visa can be found here.